tgstation/tgui-styles/README.md

 ### 2. Importing Individual Styles

-To import individual styles, add the following line to your main Sass file:
+To import individual styles, add any of the exported styles to your main Sass file:

 ```scss
 @use "tgui-styles/components/Button";